greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/research-tools_1_1.md

 ---
-title: "UX Research tools/applications"
+title: UX Research tools/applications
-description: "Tools we use, how to find existing research, tracking research findings, and more."
+description: Tools we use, how to find existing research, tracking research findings, and more.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/research-tools_1_1/
+linkTitle: UX Research tools/applications
+type: docs
 ---

 Product Managers, Product Designers, and UX Researchers have access to the UX research tools below.
 If you need access to any of these tools, please [open an access request](/handbook/business-technology/end-user-services/onboarding-access-requests/access-requests/).